moveit/moveit_tutorials/doc/ompl_interface/ompl_interface_tutorial.rst

 Note there is a limit to how much smoothing can help reduce indirect routes.
 Note also that here we discuss geometric(kinematic)-based only smoothing.
 Velocity/acceleration/jerk smoothing is handled elsewhere, see `Time Parameterization <../time_parameterization/time_parameterization_tutorial.html>`_.

-You can adjust the amount of time MoveIt! spends on smoothing by increasing the planning time.
+You can adjust the amount of time MoveIt spends on smoothing by increasing the planning time.
 Any remaining time after an initial plan is found, but before the ``allowed_planning_time`` is exhausted, will be used for smoothing.
-MoveIt! also does path hybridization, taking the best parts of N different planning runs and splicing them together.
+MoveIt also does path hybridization, taking the best parts of N different planning runs and splicing them together.
 Therefore, ``num_planning_attempts`` affects the quality as well.

-Although not currently exposed at the top levels of MoveIt!
-(TODO), more smoothing can be accomplished by setting the simplification duration to 0 (unlimited) in ``model_based_planning_context.cpp``.
+Although not currently exposed at the top levels of MoveIt (TODO), more smoothing can be accomplished by setting the simplification duration to 0 (unlimited) in ``model_based_planning_context.cpp``.
 This will enable OMPL's ``simplifyMax()`` function.

 Besides the internal OMPL smoothers, recent efforts have been made to do post-proccessing with STOMP/CHOMP.
 See `this blog post <http://moveit.ros.org/moveit!/ros/2018/10/25/gsoc-motion-planning-support.html>`_.